RakeshCharpe/Github_profile/README.md

 14. Click on Create Pull Request.

-15. Congrats✌🎉  You have made a PR to the awesome-javascript-projects boom .
+15. Congrats✌🎉  You have made a PR to the **Github_profile** project boom .
 Wait for your submission to be accepted and your PR to be merged.